 |Housing Options:||Hotel (double)||Minimum GPA:||2.75|

 The participants will be enrolled for the entire summer I session for 6 credit hours.
-The program will be comprised of a three week pre-departure orientation, a three week field experience (study abroad: May 24 through June 15), and a two-week post program process where students incorporate their overseas experiences in to their practice, finalize their capstone projects, and engage in the dissemination of information about what they learned while abroad.
+The program will be comprised of a three week pre-departure orientation, a three week field experience (study abroad: approx. May 24 through June 15, varies by year), and a two-week post program process where students incorporate their overseas experiences in to their practice, finalize their capstone projects, and engage in the dissemination of information about what they learned while abroad.